w3cloud/cassandra-jom/README.md

 </pre>
-<p>For more complex usage, look into my testcases</p>
+<p>For more complex usage, look into testcases</p>
 <h5>Upcoming release</h5>
 <ul>
-<li> With 1.2.9, I am freezing the interface.
+<li> With 1.2.9, freezing the interface.
 If you use a prior versions, please upgrade to 1.2.9 or later.
 <li> No planned release.
 </ul>
 <h5>Caution</h5>